 There aren’t many series that are appropriate for class, but Buena gente is a good choice.

 Each season of Buena gente stands alone, so you can choose the season that best fits your needs.
-We have a variety of activities for the first and second seasons, and will be publishing activities for the third season soon.
+We have a variety of free activities for all three seasons.
+We also have extensive activity packets for Seasons 1 and 2.
 Find them all here: Spanish Video Series: Buena Gente

 More Spanish Listening Practice